 On such days of closure, parents continue to pay the fees for that day as staff are being paid for those closure days and all the overheads continue to be paid.
 Thank you for your cooperation and understanding.

-Absences: Please notify the daycare by 9 a.m. if your child is sick or will be absent for a certain length of time.
-We document our ill health symptoms form when we are informed by you if your child is sick and what symptoms your child is experiencing.
-Also it will help us in planning snacks and lunch or understanding the reason for your child not coming in.
+Absences: Please notify the daycare by phone or email and by 9 a.m. if your child is sick or will be absent for a certain length of time and the reason for the absence.
+It is your responsibility to inform us.
+As part of our Safe Arrival and Dismissal Policy, we do need to document every child's attendance or absence and reason for absence.
+As part of our Illness Tracking form (Public Health requirement) we also document and track ill health of children and symptoms.
 If your child is not attending due to an illness, please notify the supervisor as this information will help staff to identify symptoms in other children with whom your child has come in contact and help us complete an Illness Tracking form.
+Also informing us on the absence helps us in planning snacks and lunch for that day.
+We appreciate your cooperation and thank you for helping us to meet all license and public health compliance.